cyriltriou/ScriptableObjectEventSystem/README.md

 # What is a channel?

 This event system creates a none coupled connection between your script.
-The channel is a then just an object that represents this connection.
+The channel is then just an object that represents this connection.
 Then it is possible to listen or to broadcast information events.

 # Where to use?